 Select the Require Geos for all new candidates checkbox and click Save to require that all future candidate screenings specify a Geo.

 Note: There can be multiple Packages assigned to a single Geo, but only one Geo assigned to each Package.
-Only one Package, and one Geo, can be attached to a report.
+Only one Package, and one Geo, can be attached to a Report.

-To create new Geo:
+To create a new Geo:

 - Enter a name